thr2301/The-language-cpy/README.md

 ## Important notes:
 - 1)More details you can find in the REPORT.pdf
-- 2)There is a problem in the code that is produced , more specifically in some tests there are infinite loop.
+- 2)There is a problem in the code that is produced , more specifically in some tests there are infinite loop where a function returns to the caller.
 - 3)You can run all the tests at once in command line using the file run_tests.bat and using the following command: run_tests.bat cpy.py